mailwatch/mailwatch-docs/_posts/getting-started-rc5.md

 You must have a working MailScanner set-up and have running copies of:

-- MySQL
+- MySQL 5.5+ or MariaDB 10.x
 - Apache or nginx
-- PHP (with MySQL and GD support)
+- PHP 5.4+ (with MySQL and GD support)

 And for MailScanner CustomConfig modules to be able to use a database, you need: